Should You Change Your Will After Adopting a Child?

 Less Is More

 Having estates divided equally among children is the safest route.
 This is a case of "less is more."
-But what if the will actually names beneficiaries, and leaves the estate "to my two children, Jack and Jill."
-Let's say these two are the natural children of the deceased, but there was also a third equally-cherished adopted child, Jane, who was not named.
+But what if the will actually names beneficiaries and leaves the estate "to my two children, Jack and Jill"?
+Let's say these two are your biological children, but you have a third — equally-cherished — adopted child, Jane, who your will does not name.

 What happens to Jane?
 Does she inherit anything?
-The answer to that is -- it depends.
-Many states presume that if a class of people are specifically named and someone in that class is not named, the testator's intent was to exclude them.
-Jane does have standing as a potential heir, and can file a lawsuit, to overcome this presumption.
-But that can get messy and expensive.
+The answer to that is it depends.
+Many states presume that if a class of people is specifically named and someone in that class is not named, the testator's (you) intent was to exclude them.
+Jane does have standing as a potential heir and can file a lawsuit to overcome this presumption.
+But that can get messy and expensive for all of your children.
 After all, families can have strong emotional undercurrents.

 Most people likely want to rest in peace upon their death, which may be easier said than done if your children are fighting over your estate.
 The best way to avoid this is to change your will after adopting a child — or after any life event— to make sure that you clearly state your wishes in writing.